rouvinerh/tp/docs/DeveloperGuide.md

 The user's input is processed to add an Appointment  as follows:

-1. `handler.handleHealth()` determines the type of health which is `appointment`, and calls the `parser.parseAppointmentInput()` method to process the user's appointment input.

-2. `parser.parseAppointmentInput()` splits the input using `parser.splitAppointmentDetails()` using the flags, returning a `String[]` variable.
+1. `parser.parseAppointmentInput()` splits the input using `parser.splitAppointmentDetails()` using the flags, returning a `String[]` variable.

-3. `validation.validateAppointmentDetails()` is called to validate each parameter.
+2. `validation.validateAppointmentDetails()` is called to validate each parameter.
 If no exceptions caused by invalid parameters are thrown, the validated parameters are used to create the new `Appointment` object.

-4. The `Appointment` constructor adds the newly created object into `HealthList.APPOINTMENTS` via `healthlist.addAppointment()`.
+3. The `Appointment` constructor creates a new `HealthList` object and adds the newly created object into `HealthList.APPOINTMENTS` via `healthlist.addAppointment()`.

-5. The new `Appointment` object is passed to `Output.printAddAppointment()` and a message acknowledging the successful adding is printed to the screen.
+4. The new `Appointment` object is passed to `Output.printAddAppointment()` and a message acknowledging the successful adding is printed to the screen.

 This is the sequence diagram for adding an Appointment from `parseAppointmentInput()`: